nicolasgula/nicolasgula/README.md

 # <div align="center"> Hi there 👋 Im Nicolas Gula 👨‍💻 <div>

 <div align="center">
-I'm a frontend enthusiast, focused on learning and developing my skills
+I'm a Junior Frontend Developer, focused on learning and developing my skills

   to be able to create elegant and easily accessible websites.
   In 2017 I started with HTML and CSS, got excited to see the immediate